Skull Gang

-SkullGang is an American hip hop collective formed in 2007, by Harlem rapper Juelz Santana.
+Skull Gang was an American hip hop collective formed in 2007, by American rapper Juelz Santana.
 The group is best known for their projects Juelz Santana Presents Skull Gang: Takeover (2008) and Jim Jones & Skull Gang Present a Tribute to Bad Santa (2008).
-Skull Gang released their debut album, entitled Skull Gang, on May 5, 2009.
-The group as a whole is signed to Skull Gang Entertainment and E1 Entertainment.
+Skull Gang released their only album Skull Gang on May 5, 2009.
 The "skull" in Skull Gang is an acronym which stands for "Street Kids United by Loyalty & Loot".